vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Request-EsxiCsr.md

 ## Synopsis

-Requests a Certificate Signing Request (CSR) for an ESXi host or a for each ESXi host in a cluster and saves it to file(s) in a directory.
+Requests a certificate signing request (CSR) for an ESXi host or a for each ESXi host in a cluster and saves it to file(s) in a directory.

 ## Syntax